-Past: The first place to look when seeking to address money management challenges is for the consumer to figure out how they have come to be in their present situation.
-What spending habits do they have and are they willing to change them if they have proven to be detrimental to the money management process?
-Eliminating non-essential monthly debts from the past should be a priority.
+The first place to look when addressing money management challenges is your previous financial behavior.
+How did you come to be in your present financial situation (good or bad)?
+What are your old spending habits, and are there opportunities to change them if they prove to be detrimental to the money management process?
+The goal should be to identify and eliminate non-essential monthly debts as quickly as possible and start saving money.

-Future: The inherent goal of any money management program is to create the starting point for a happier, more stress-free financial future.
-Part of that is figuring out what amounts need to be set aside monthly for retirement, vacations, tuition and even emergencies (life’s inevitabilities).
-At first the consumer may find that the amounts they are able to set aside for these categories may be small, but that is perfectly acceptable.
-Once money is saved by paying off debt and reducing monthly expenses, those now-available funds can be redirected toward the future.
+The inherent goal of any money management program is to create the starting point for a happier, more stress-free financial future.
+Part of that is figuring out what amounts need to be set aside monthly to save for retirement, vacations, tuition, and, just in case, an emergency fund.
+The amount you set aside may be small at first, but as you pay off debt and reduce expenses, you can slowly re-allocate that money to your savings.

 Who Can Help Me Learn How to Manage My Money?

-There are different types of managers who can guide you as you learn how to manage your money.
-Some are associated with non-profits while others are associated with financial institutions and investment brokerages.
-The non-profits normally have very nominal fees or none at all.
-While the other entities may also not charge, there may be costs incorporated in any investments they make on your behalf.
-Do not enter into any agreement with a money manager until the cost – if there is to be one – is detailed beforehand.
+There are many different types of money managers and financial advisors who can guide you as you learn how to handle your money.
+Some are associated with non-profits; others are related to financial institutions and investment brokerages.
+The non-profits typically have very nominal fees (if any at all).

 What Are the Benefits of Automatic Paycheck Deductions?